Curt Weldon: Hidden weapons of mass destruction

+Weldon supported the theory that Iraq possessed weapons of mass destruction.
+As late as 2006, after coalition forces in Iraq failed to find Iraqi weapons caches, Weldon insisted that Saddam Hussein's government had developed weapons of mass destruction.

 Dave Gaubatz, a former Air Force special investigator who was as a civilian employee in Iraq in 2003, says that while in Iraq, he acquired what he considered reliable information about WMD caches in four locations that had gas and chemical weapons that were recently produced.
 He could not get U.S. military officials to look into the matter, so he eventually contacted Weldon and Representative Peter Hoekstra, head of the House Intelligence Committee, to share his information and to try to get them to pressure the Defense Department and intelligence agencies to do the WMD searches in four locales.

 Instead, Gaubatz said, Weldon discussed a Hoekstra-Weldon trip to Iraq, under the guise of visiting the troops, that would detour to one of the locales.
 Once there, Gaubatz said, the congressmen planned to persuade the U.S. military commander to lend them the equipment and men to go digging for the cache.
 He said that Weldon made it clear he didn't want word leaked to the Pentagon, to intelligence officials, or to Democratic congressmen.

 Gaubatz said that "They even worked out how it would go.
 If there was nothing there, nothing would be said.
 If the site had been [scavenged], nothing would be said.
 But, if it was still there, they would bring the press corps out."
 After a May 4, 2006 meeting, according to Gaubatz, he called a reporter at The Washington Times, who called Weldon's office to get confirmation.
 That inquiry, Gaubatz said, scuttled the project.

 A spokesman for Hoekstra denied that Hoekstra intended to take an expedition to Iraq.
 Weldon's office refused to comment.